The Importance of Unambiguous Contract Terms: Part 1

 Canons of construction are essentially the principles utilized to interpret a written document.
 Judges and arbitrators use these canons to analyze and interpret both statutory and contractual language, although the tenets underlying the construction of these different types of instruments do vary slightly.
 Examples of these interpretation principles include an analysis of the plain and ordinary meaning, defining terms of art, and evaluating the drafting parties' intent, which we will address in detail in our second post.

-And, in the world of business and contracts, interpretation is also guided by the maxim that the whole is greater than the sum of its parts, as well as an examination of the course of performance among the parties, if any, and pertinent industry customs.
+And, in the world of business and contract management, interpretation is also guided by the maxim that the whole is greater than the sum of its parts, as well as an examination of the course of performance among the parties, if any, and pertinent industry customs.
 These principles will be covered in our third post, so please stay tuned for the additional installments in this blog series!

 Disclaimer: SecureDocs, Inc. and its affiliates do not provide legal advice.
 This blog was written for informational purposes only.
 Therefore, it is not intended to provide legal advice, and it should not be construed as such.
 Please be sure to consult an appropriate professional for advice pertaining to any legal matters.